GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/04-Learning Principles.md

 ---
 title: "Learning Principles"
-teaching: 0
+teaching: 10
-exercises: 0
+exercises: 10
-objectives:
-- "First learning objective.
-(FIXME)"
+questions:
+- "What principles should a trainer apply to their course in order to allow for effective learning from their students."
+outcomes:
+- "Know how to apply the 7 learning principles, as a trainer."
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "Know the 7 learning principles."
 ---

 ## 7 evidence-based learning principles